-Staff recommends that an applicant be allowed to pursue a special exception from the Board of Adjustment for the placement of outdoor recreation structures and off-street parking in setbacks.
-This would reduce Planned Development District applications for minor exceptions to the code.
-As a special exception rather than a variance this will provide day cares an opportunity to utilize their front yards for recreational purposes or parking without meeting the higher variance standard while maintaining neighborhood input and consideration of the potential impacts through a public hearing process.
+It is recommended that an applicant be allowed to pursue a special exception from the Board of Adjustment for the placement of outdoor recreation structures and off-street parking in setbacks.
+This would reduce the need to consider a Planned Development District applications for simple minor exceptions to the code.
+Additionally, making the standard for approval a special exception instead of a variance, which requires the applicant prove the property has a hardship of being such a restrictive size, shape, or slope that it cannot be developed commensurately of other lots in the same zoning, will provide day cares an opportunity to utilize their front yards for recreational purposes or parking without meeting the variance standard but will still require neighborhood input and consideration of the potential negative impacts to neighboring properties through a public hearing process.